JustinKenpisi/website/publications.md

 ![Title page from early Quaker publication](images/pic05.jpg)

+(A sobering reminder about the limits of scholarship from the title page of an early modern book now found in the Cambridge University Library.)

 This page includes all my publications without distinguishing between the different subject areas within which I work.